| Description: Equality of a class

 a theorem with a class variable to one with , we substitute

-are new set and wff variables not already in the wff.
-An example is
+are new setvar and wff variables not already in the wff.
+Examples

-substitution instances of the class variables in its equivalent
+wff variables from substitution instances of the class variables in its